laravel/head/README.md

 }
 ```

-Then configure your reconciler to read the `_head` prop.
+Then point Inertia at the same prop with `serverHead: '_head'`.

 #### Static Inertia Tags